BitroBik/BusinessSimulator/README.md

 # BusinessSimulator
 ## Description
-- 💼 Welcome to a Company Simulator Game.
+- 💼 Welcome to a Business Simulator Game.
 - 🌱 where you build your company from the ground up!

 - 🛠️ Upgrade and clean your offices.